resolute/memcache/README.md

 The `connectTimeout` is simply the number of milliseconds the `Socket.connect()` method must take to connect to the server.
 This also applies to any reconnection attempts.
-The default timeout is suitable for most applications.
+The importance of the `connectTimeout` is much less significant than the `commandTimeout` for most applications.

 The `commandTimeout` option is the most important timeout to specify.
 It marks the time from when you issue an command up until the _complete_ response is returned from the server.
 This ensures that your command will complete or fail within the configured `commandTimeout` milliseconds.

 Many things could happen that could cause delays: network degradation, server flapping, etc. Regardless of the reason, you can be confident that your commands will _always_ succeed or fail within the specified number of milliseconds.
 You may then decide to poll the data source if this occurs without wasting time for what _should be_ a fast cache lookup.

 For example, If you’re using Memcache to store SQL responses, you may wish to configure a low `commandTimeout` like `200` milliseconds.
 If the server becomes